azoth-lang/azoth.language.reference/src/generics.md

 // Unsure about these
-where T: reference // T must be a reference type including classes, functions, struct reference etc. where T: copy // T must be a copy type (i.e. value or iso struct)
+where T: reference // T must be a reference type including classes, functions, struct reference etc.

 where T <: S // subtype
 ```